fishline/Py2crazy/README.md

 corresponds to that instruction.
 (The mapping isn't nearly perfect, but it's still better than nothing!)

-The customized `dis` module that comes within the Py2crazy distribution on any test Python program.
+Run the customized `dis` module within the Py2crazy distribution on any test Python program.

+    python -m dis test.py

 You'll see not only line numbers (like in regular Python) but also an extra tuple with line and column numbers alongside each bytecode instruction.

-    python -m dis test.py

 Here's some example disassembly from the following line with line/column number mappings, and the corresponding points in the source code.